Poached Quince Tarte Tatin

 Quince growning on a vine

-Poached quinces work beautifully in a tarte tatin and this version is not too sweet.
+Poached quinces work beautifully in a tarte tatin, and this version is not too sweet.
 I’ve reduced the delicious pink poaching liquid to a syrup and incorporated it into the recipe because I hate to waste such an important flavour component of a dish.
 The vanilla and star anise elevate the flavour to another level.
 This dessert is fabulous served with whipped Chantilly cream (cream and vanilla) or vanilla ice cream.

 Quince growning on a vine